CodeCtulhu/Cortex-Arena/readme.md

 For training i used genetic algorithm which takes the weights of the neurons and uses cross-over and mutation of random weights

 ###Issues
+The network itself if finished, and the algorithm works, how ever there are some bugs with the algorithm thus preventing it from futher learning.
+And the network itself is not flexible (As in able to be made into any size).
+These issues are easy to solve however i had limited time to finish this and i will add and fix what is needed when i will have time.

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMjc4NTkxMjI2XX0=
 -->